vasanagn/Clustering--K-means/README.md

 ## Overview
-The **goal** of this project is to create clusters of airport travelers.
+The **goal** of this project is to create clusters of airport passengers.

-The [dataset](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction) includes airport travelers data.
+The [dataset](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction) includes airport passengers data.

 ## Technologies Used
 - `numpy` - version 2.2.5